Advice On Claims Against The NHS For Medical Negligence – NHS Claims Guide

 Before starting a potential compensation claim against the NHS, it is important to consider the circumstances which justify such action.
-It’s also important to get an understanding of what procedures to expect if you do want to start a claim against the NHS.
+It’s also important to understand the process you may need to follow when gathering the evidence needed to support potentially successful claims against the NHS.

 If you have any questions while reading this guide, please don’t hesitate to get in touch on the number at the top of this page.

 You can make a claim against the NHS if you can demonstrate that negligence on the part of an NHS healthcare provider caused your injury, illness or a worsening of your condition.
 In order for you to be able to claim, you’d need to show that the negative repercussions would not have occurred were it not for the healthcare provider’s negligence.
 Medical negligence claims such as these are made across the country every year.